 • Sunrooms.

-ENERGY STAR also advises using mini-splits in residences with special challenges, like:
+ENERGY STAR also advises installing mini-splits in residences with special challenges, including:

 • Pricey electric heat from baseboards, wall heaters or radiators.

-• Pricey central heat, either because of high fuel costs or decreased efficiency.
+• Pricey central heat, either because of high fuel costs or low efficiency.

-In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get exact control over temperatures from room to room, as a result of zoned mini-split technology.
+In comparison to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy precise control over temperatures from room to room, as a result of zoned mini-split technology.

-From helping you choose the best model to professionally installing it, our specialists at Air Service Co. can take care of all your mini-split installation needs.
-Give us a call at 918-212-8943 today to discover how a mini-split system can make your house more comfortable and to get your free estimate!
+From helping you choose the ideal model to professionally installing it, our pros at Air Service Co. can take care of all your mini-split installation needs.
+Call us at 918-212-8943 today to learn how a mini-split system can make your house cozier and to receive your free estimate!